tcz/js-secure-uploader/README.md

 > "Why should I need "client-side integrity checking" ?
 I already have a CRC on Ethernet and TCP."

-> "Because data link is only one layer out of the 7 according to the OSI model, not to mention procedures that are out of the scope of the network transfer (moving file, etc)."
+> "Because data link is only one layer out of the 7 according to the OSI model, not to mention procedures that are out of the scope of the network transfer (moving file, concatenating pieces, etc)."